If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 If you have any questions, please feel free to contact our office located in Lake Worth, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
-If you have any concerns, contact Dr. Kevin H. Lapoff from Lake Worth Podiatry.
+The health of a child’s feet is vital to their overall well-being.
+If you have any questions regarding foot health, contact Dr. Kevin H. Lapoff of Lake Worth Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Lake Worth, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.